fujitsu-cdf/website/content/en/docs/_index.md

 Delivery/Deployment) solution.
 It allows developers to build, test, and deploy across destinations using a Kubernetes cluster of their own.

-The Tekton project, consists of the following components:
+The Tekton project consists of the following components:

 - **[Tekton Pipelines](https://github.com/tektoncd/pipeline/blob/master/docs/README.md)** provides basic building blocks (tasks and pipelines) of a CI/CD workflow